pashmaklang/zen-of-pashmak/README.md

-# zen-of-pashmak
+# Zen of Pashmak
-The zen of pashmak, like zen of python.
-This repo is just for fun :)
+The Zen of Pashmak is a collection of "guiding principles" for writing computer programs that influence the design of the Pashmak programming language.
+(Like zen of python).

+- Fucking syntax is better than beautiful syntax